mythaxis/mythaxis.github.io/content/issue-23/Everythings Jake.md

 “You got it, boss.”
 Nails tipped his hat to Matthew and clapped Mugsy on the back.
 “We’re aces at makin’ folks comfortable.
 Everything’s Jake, Matty.”

+&nbsp;

-Matthew was just getting the fire started when he felt two arms wrap around his waist.
+{{<glyph>}}M{{</glyph>}}atthew was just getting the fire started when he felt two arms wrap around his waist.
 He turned to find all four slumber-partying girls behind him, wearing pajamas and wide, tired eyes.
 Apparently, even the Jonas Brothers couldn’t hold their attention all night.
 He couldn’t help noticing that Brittany’s hair was pulled back into a perfect braid.

 “Dad, it’s after midnight!”
 Elizabeth looked up from the bear hug with an expression of innocent curiosity that girls teetering on their teenage years allow to shine through every so often.
 “What are you doing out here so late?”